aws/aws-for-fluent-bit/README.md

 For Windows, every month after the [B release date/"patch tuesday"](https://learn.microsoft.com/en-us/windows/deployment/update/release-cycle#monthly-security-update-release), we re-build and update all Windows images currently found in the [windows.versions](windows.versions) file in this repo with the newest base images from Microsoft.
 The Fluent Bit and go plugin binaries are copied into the newly released base windows image.
 Thus, the windows image tags are not immutable images; only the Fluent Bit and Go plugin binaries are immutable over time.

+At any point in time, [windows.versions](windows.versions) file will contain at least 5 versions, including latest and latest stable.
+AWS for Fluent Bit Windows are guaranteed to be patched for 4 months after their release date.
+Therefore, the [windows.versions](windows.versions) file always contains all versions released in the last 4 months, and may contain more if the latest stable release is older than 4 months.

 For Linux, each image tag is immutable.
 When there is a report of high or critical CVEs reported in the base amazon linux image or installed linux packages, we will work to push out a new image [per our patching policy](#compliance-and-patching).
 However, we will not increment the semantic version number to simply re-build to pull in new linux dependencies.
 Instead, we will add a 4th version number signifying the date the image was built.

 For example, a series of releases in time might look like: